LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-09-20-Encoding-In-Language.md

 a bar graph with the tool `matplotlib` to show how often a name is used along the x-axis.
 This was fun to explore on, as it was interesting to find cools ways to explain data though visuals.
 After all, a picture speaks a thousand words vs an array filled with probabilities.
-Let's see what the code looks like and how it prints
+Let's see what the code and graph look like

 {% highlight py linenos %}
 ...